ad-freiburg/ad-blog/content/post/project-qlue-ls/index.md

 ```

 Then wasm-pack builds WASM-bytecode and JavaScript "glue code".
-This glue code does a lot off stuff to bridge the gap between JavaScript and WASM.
+This glue code does a lot of stuff to bridge the gap between JavaScript and WASM.

 ```javascript
 ...